Elimination Chamber (2023): Reception

+Sports Illustrated were also complimentary of the main event.

 The highest rated match on the card, according to Dave Meltzer, was the Undisputed WWE Universal Championship match, which received 4.75 stars.
 The men's Elimination Chamber match received 4.5 stars, the women's Elimination Chamber match and the mixed tag team match both received 4 stars, and Brock Lesnar vs. Bobby Lashley was the lowest rated match, receiving 2.25 stars.

 Aftermath

 Raw

 During the Elimination Chamber post-event press conference, United States Champion Austin Theory issued an open challenge for the title.
 The challenge was accepted by Edge, as he felt his feud with The Judgment Day was over.
 On the following episode of Raw, however, Edge lost due to interference from Finn Bálor.
 The following week, Bálor said their feud was not done and challenged Edge to a match at WrestleMania 39.
 On the March 6 episode, Edge interfered in Bálor's match, causing him to lose.
 Afterwards, Edge performed a Spear on Bálor and challenged him to meet him alone in the ring the following week.
-There, the two agreed to a Hell in a Cell match at WrestleMania 39.
+There, the two agreed to a Hell in a Cell match at WrestleMania 39 with Edge wanting to face Bálor's "Demon" persona and Bálor agreed.

 Also on Raw, Sami Zayn addressed his loss at Elimination Chamber and said he needed to talk to one person, Kevin Owens.
 Zayn stated that despite their issues, the only thing that mattered was taking down The Bloodline, and that it could only be done together.
 Owens said that he only assisted Zayn so that Zayn's family would not have to see him get destroyed like Owens did in front of his own family at the Royal Rumble while Zayn had watched on.
 He followed up by saying that he would keep fighting The Bloodline alone and told Zayn to ask his "friend", Jey Uso, for help.